-Real-world Scenario: 10% Zurich Scenario
+3.6 Real-world Scenario: 10% Zurich Scenario

-The 10% Zurich scenario is frequently used in MATSim development but also for projects in 2 Swiss planning practice (e.g., 23, 15).
-Simulation scenario demand is derived from the Swiss 3 Census of Population 2000 (24) and the National Travel Survey for the years 2000 and 2005 (25).
-4 A 10% sample of car traffic (including cross-border traffic) crossing the area delineated by a 30 5 km circle around the center of Zurich (Bellevue) is drawn, which results in almost 68'000 agents 6 simulated.
-The activity location data set, comprising more than $10^6$ home, work, education, 7 shopping and leisure locations, is computed from the Swiss Census of Population 2000 and 8 the Federal Enterprise Census 2001 (26).
-The network from the Swiss National Transport 9 Model (27) is used, consisting of 60'492 directed links and 24'180 nodes.
-A single day is 10 simulated, with 3.35 average number of trips per agent.
-In total, 25'896 shopping activities and 11 40'971 leisure activities are performed.
-Comparable data is available in most countries from 12 official sources, such as censuses, national travel diary studies and commercial sources, such as 13 navigation network providers, yellow pages publishers or business directories.
-14 The trip distance distributions are taken from the National Travel Survey for the year 2005
+The 10% Zurich scenario is frequently used in MATSim development but also for projects in Swiss planning practice (e.g., Balmer et al., 2009; Horni et al., 2009a).
+Simulation scenario demand is derived from the Swiss Census of Population 2000 (Swiss Federal Statistical Office, 2000) and the National Travel Survey for the years 2000 and 2005 (Swiss Federal Statistical Office, 2006).
+A 10% sample of car traffic (including cross-border traffic) crossing the area delineated by a 30 km circle around the center of Zurich (Bellevue) is drawn, which results in almost 68'000 agents simulated.
+The activity location data set, comprising more than 10^6 home, work, education, shopping and leisure locations, is computed from the Swiss Census of Population 2000 and the Federal Enterprise Census 2001 (Swiss Federal Statistical Office, 2001).
+The network from the Swiss National Transport Model (Vrtic et al., 2003) is used, consisting of 60'492 directed links and 24'180 nodes.
+A single day is simulated, with 3.35 average number of trips per agent.
+In total, 25'896 shopping activities and 40'971 leisure activities are performed.
+Comparable data is available in most countries from official sources, such as censuses, national travel diary studies and commercial sources, such as navigation network providers, yellow pages publishers or business directories.

-The trip distance distributions are taken from the National Travel Survey for the year 2005 (25), reporting 33'000 person days for Switzerland overall.
+The trip distance distributions are taken from the National Travel Survey for the year 2005 (Swiss Federal Statistical Office, 2006), reporting 33'000 person days for Switzerland overall.
 Patterns for trips undertaken by persons visiting or living in the Zurich region compared to the complete set of trips are almost identical.
 However, due to the smaller sample size, the restrained set shows more noise.
 Thus, all trips in Switzerland are used.
 Additionally, traffic count data for 2004-2005 from automatic national, cantonal and municipal count data stations (e. g.
-28) are taken into account.
+ASTRA, 2006) are taken into account.
 Count data is evaluated in this paper for the area delineated by a circle with a 12km radius, containing 123 counted links.